The Non-Orientable Topology of Condorcet's Paradox: Background

 Given a fixed number $N \in \N$ of individuals, a \term{profile} is an $N$-tuple of weak orders.
 An example of a profile is an election, i.e., a tuple containing a single ballot from each individual.
 Note, each individual corresponds to a fixed index in the tuple across profiles.
-A \term{Social Welfare Function} is a function from a set of \term{valid} profiles to a single aggregate weak order.
-Invalid profiles are those that would otherwise fail to aggregate to a weak order, e.g., by aggregating to a contradictory preference cycle.
+A \term{Social Welfare Function} is a function from a set of \term{valid} profiles to a single aggregate weak order (e.g., an election outcome).
+Invalid profiles are those that would otherwise fail to aggregate to a weak order, e.g., because they aggregate to a contradictory preference cycle.